 To conclude, the barrier analysis above has clearly shown that the most plausible scenario is the continuation of current practices (continuation of use of electricity from the grid).
-Therefore, the scenario 2 is not the same as the baseline scenario, and these are defined as follows:
+Therefore, the project scenario is not the same as the baseline scenario, and these are defined as follows:

-• The Baseline Scenario consists in an old boiler that produces only steam (8 tonnes of steam/hour), used to dry the wood, with no electricity generation, and importation of energy to supply Rickli demand.
-This old boiler consumes 14,317 tonnes of biomass per year and it will be replaced by a new one (25 tonnes of steam/hour) that will consume 96,023 tonnes of biomass per year.
-This scenario is represented by the continued use of electricity from the grid.
-Additionally, biomass which will be used in the project activity will decay in landfills, generating methane.

-• The Project Scenario is represented by the construction of a new renewable energy plant of 5 MW with deactivation of the old one.
-Therefore, the amount of biomass previously consumed (14,317 tonnes of biomass per year) will not be considered for the methane avoidance component calculations.
-The new plant will displace electricity imported from a more carbon-intensive source, thus resulting in significant GHG emission reductions.
-The surplus of electricity generated will be exported to grid.
-Additionally, biomass residues will be used avoiding landfilling, and associated methane emissions.
+- The Baseline Scenario is represented by the continued use of electricity from the grid.
+Additionally, biomass which will be used in the project activity will decay in landfills, generating methane. - The Project Scenario is represented by the construction of a new renewable energy plant.
+The new plant will displace electricity from a more carbon-intensive source, thus resulting in significant GHG emission reductions.
+Additionally, biomass will be used avoiding landfilling, and associated methane emissions.